HenryHaoson/Figma-Context-MCP/README.md

 - `--port`: The port to run the server on
 - `--stdio`: Run the server in command mode, instead of default HTTP/SSE
 - `--help`: Show help menu

+### Query Parameters

+When using the HTTP server, you can also update the API key using query parameters:

+- Connect to SSE with an API key: `http://localhost:3333/sse?key=your_figma_api_key`
+- Update API key dynamically: `http://localhost:3333/update-api-key?key=your_figma_api_key`

+This is useful for:
+- Development environments with multiple API keys
+- CI/CD pipeline testing
+- Avoiding environment variable setup

 ## Connecting to Cursor